KyWill-18/fileIO/README.md

 <sstream>

 inFile.open("data.csv);
-     -open & read "data.csv" file
+     - open & read "data.csv" file

-Break the data into variables
+*Break the data into variables

-Add the ints together
+*Add the ints together
      - "num1" + "num2" = "sum"

-Print the string
+*Print the string
      -String will be based on the "sum" of that string

 inFile.close();